microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ## Getting started with Unity's XR SDK

-If you're using Unity's XR SDK in Unity 2019.3 or later, you should choose the "DefaultXRSDKConfigurationProfile" as your active profile.
-This profile is set up with MRTK's XR SDK systems and providers, where needed.
-Then, follow these steps to set up support in Unity:

-1. Go into Unity's Package Manager and install the Windows XR Plugin package, which adds support for Windows Mixed Reality on XR SDK.
-This will pull down a few dependency packages as well.
-Ensure the following are all installed:
-   1. XR Management
-   1. Windows XR Plugin
-   1. XR Legacy Input Helpers
-1. Go to Edit > Project Settings.
-1. Click on the XR Plugin Management tab in the Project Settings window.
-1. Go to the Universal Windows Platform settings, then click the + to add a Windows MR Loader.
-1. Ensure that Initialize on Startup is checked.
-1. (**_Optional_**) Click on the Windows Mixed Reality tab under XR Plugin Management and create a custom settings profile to change the defaults.

 Complete instructions and information can be found in our [XR SDK getting started guide](GettingStartedWithMRTKAndXRSDK.md).